-UE’s Governance Committee is charged with developing and maintaining good governance practices for UE and UE’s Audit Committee, working with UE’s Chief Compliance Officer and its Chief Risk Officer, is charged with ensuring compliance with those governance standards.
+UE’s Governance Committee is charged with developing and maintaining good governance practices for UE and UE’s Audit Committee, working with UE’s Chief Compliance Officer and its Chief Risk Officer, and with ensuring compliance with those governance standards.

-Download the Summary of UE’s Governance Standards, which includes links to UE’s Rules and Regulations, Standards and Formulas, Code of Conduct, and Conflict of Interest Policy.
+The Summary of UE’s Governance Standards includes links to UE’s Rules and Regulations, Standards and Formulas, Code of Conduct, and Conflict of Interest Policy.